ivardesign/viva-la-vue-workshop/README.md

 ## First of all, What is Vue.js?
 #### Vue.js is a Frontend Framework.
-Let's break down what "frontend framework" means.
+I. Let's break down what "frontend framework" means.

 “Frontend” means the code that you see in your browser, like Firefox, Chrome, or Safari.
 - A “framework” is like the workbench of tools and supplies that you need to build a project on the web.